 Giant Bicycles is the biggest bike brand in the world — a case of nominative determinism if ever there was one.
-Giant by name, giant by nature.
-What’s more, its road bikes and mountain bikes get reviews that suggest they’re among the best you can buy.
+What’s more, its road bikes and mountain bikes frequently review favourably.
+This is where you’ll find all the latest Giant news and reviews.

-Giant started out as an original equipment manufacturer, producing bicycles to be sold under other brand names like Schwinn.
-The first Giant-branded bikes came onto the market in 1981, first in Taiwan and then in Europe, North America and elsewhere around the globe.
+Founded in 1972, the Taiwanese company started out as an original equipment manufacturer, producing bicycles to be sold under other brand names, such as Schwinn.
+The first Giant-branded bikes came onto the market in 1981, first in Taiwan and then in Europe, North America and elsewhere around the world.

-Naturally, Giant has a gargantuan selection of road bikes, mountain bikes, cyclocross and gravel bikes, hybrids and e-bikes to choose from.
+Being the world’s leading bike manufacturer, Giant has a gargantuan selection of road bikes, mountain bikes, cyclocross and gravel bikes, hybrids and e-bikes to choose from.
 There’s even a separate range of women’s bikes sold under the Liv brand name (check out our Liv Bikes page for more info).
-It’s a huge range, it really is, so let’s try to break it down for you…

-Giant’s road bike range consists of aero race bikes like the Propel, lightweight race bikes like the TCR Advanced, endurance-focused models like the Defy Advanced, entry-level all-rounders like the Contend, and triathlon-TT models like the Trinity Advanced.
+For road cyclists, Giant’s range includes aero race bikes such as the Propel, lightweight race bikes such as the TCR Advanced, endurance-focused models such as the Defy Advanced, entry-level all-rounders such as the Contend, and triathlon-TT models such as the Trinity Advanced.

 Giant’s also going all-in with e-bikes.
-There’s the Quick-E+ mobility bike for commuters (top speed 28mph!), the Road-E+ road bike that our tester said made him feel “like a god” on Austria’s Kitzbüheler Horn, the Dirt-E+ hardtail mountain bike and the Full-E+ full-suspension mountain bike.
+There’s the Quick-E+ mobility bike for commuters, the Road-E+ road bike that our tester said made him feel “like a god” on Austria’s Kitzbüheler Horn, the Dirt-E+ hardtail mountain bike and the Full-E+ full-suspension mountain bike.

 Finally, don’t overlook Giant’s hybrid and city bikes.
 These include the Escape flat bar bike that can do a bit of everything, the more speed-focused Rapid and FastRoad models, and Giant’s folding bike the Expressway, which comes with full mudguards and a rear pannier rack.